In less than 3 months, a major international city will likely run out of water

 But creativity is also creating problems.

-"People [are] buying anything that can hold water," said resident Richard Stubbs.
-"No buckets, no [gas cans] or drums [are] in stock.
-So people [are] buying bins, vases and large storage boxes."
+"People (are) buying anything that can hold water," resident Richard Stubbs said.
+"No buckets, no (gas cans) or drums (are) in stock.
+So people (are) buying bins, vases and large storage boxes."

-Then, some of them are filling them up with water from the city supplies -- further feeding the water crisis.
+Some then fill up these containers with water from the city supplies -- further feeding the crisis.

 Worries about drinking water

-Verbist, and several other residents, said that while they use tap water for household needs, they are reluctant to drink it.
+Verbist and some other residents said that while they use tap water for household needs, they are reluctant to drink it.

 "They claim it is fine to drink, but the kids were having tummy issues," she said.

 So now, she and her family trek to the Newlands Spring to get their allotted liters of water twice a month.
-They tried to replenish their drinking water reserves Monday, but the line was just too long.
-They went back to the next day.
+They tried to replenish their drinking water reserves Monday, but the line was too long.
+They went back the next day.

-Resident Lincoln Mzwakali says his tap water "tastes funny" as well.
-So he relies on the spring.
+Lincoln Mzwakali said his tap water "tastes funny" as well, so he relies on the same spring.

 "Many neighboring communities have started depending on it," he said.

-CNN asked the city of Cape Town about the water quality concerns some residents reported, but has not yet received a response.
+CNN asked the city of Cape Town about the water quality concerns that some residents reported but has not received a response.

+The massive influx of Capetonians collecting water at the spring has led to issues within the normally quiet neighborhood.

+Now, the government is stepping in to help manage the queues and congestion at the spring.
+The site will only be accessible during certain times of the day and will be managed by city officials.

 Long lines and bare essentials

-It's not lost on residents "Day Zero" is fast approaching.
+It's not lost on residents that "Day Zero" is fast approaching.

-"It's frightening, especially when you actually see the dams where we get our water from," says Verbist.
+"It's frightening, especially when you actually see the dams where we get our water from," Verbist said.

-Water levels at dams supplying the city have dropped 1.4% in the last week and video taken Tuesday of the city's largest dam, Theewaterskloof, shows an almost-barren reservoir bed.
+Water levels at dams supplying the city continue to sink.
+Satellite images from over the past seven years show the water disappearing from the city's largest reservoir at Theewaterskloof dam..

-Some who have the funds to leave Cape Town until the crisis subsidies are doing so.
+Some who have money to leave Cape Town until the crisis subsides are doing so.
 Darryn Ten plans on doing just that.

-"Basically, everyone I know who is in the position to be able to leave is doing so," he says.
+"Basically, everyone I know who is in the position to be able to leave is doing so," he said.
 "The consensus is that everyone who can get out of town should do so in order to help lessen the burden."

 But there are those who can't -- the elderly, disabled and the impoverished.